i0brendan0/pokeemerald/README.md

 * Eggs will hatch at level 1.
 (Currently not done)
 * Nidorina and Nidoqueen are able to breed.
 (Currently not done)
 * Nidoran M and Volbeat are now able to make Nidoran F and Illumise eggs.
 (Currently not done)
 * The Pickup table has been changed slightly.
 All vitamins and All TMs can be retrieved.
-(Currently not done)
 * Pokemon with one ability may have a second new ability that changes or stays the same upon evolution.
 (Currently not done)
 * The main section of the bag has been increased.
 (Currently not done)
 * Unobtainable Hoenn Pokemon have returned to the routes they used to be on.
 (Currently not done)